yavuzselimkolbasar/Pybricks-Lego-Spike/README.md

-# Pybricks Boxing and Remote-Controlled Car Projects
+# Pybricks Boxing, Remote-Controlled Car, and Tank Drive Projects

-This repository contains two Python scripts written for LEGO® SPIKE™ Prime robots programmed with [Pybricks](https://pybricks.com/).
-These projects demonstrate how to control LEGO robots with an Xbox Controller, enabling either a boxing robot or a remote-controlled car.
+This repository contains three Python scripts written for LEGO® SPIKE™ Prime robots programmed with [Pybricks](https://pybricks.com/).
+These projects demonstrate how to control LEGO robots with an Xbox Controller, enabling a boxing robot, a remote-controlled car, or a tank-drive robot with an arm.

 ---